Ypertex/blog/content/articles/2018-08-02-tools-for-the-smart-start-up-in-2018-1.md

 I hope this overview gave you some insight into how to leverage services and software capabilities out there to set up a smart and powerful team infrastructure at very low cost.
 If you have any further suggestions, please feel free to [reach out](https://twitter.com/MichaelSchmidle) and share your ideas.

 The [second article in this series](/articles/tools-for-the-smart-start-up-in-2018-2/) focuses on the application level (compared to the emphasis on infrastructure in this blog post).
-It lists applications and services that deliver high quality at low prices in the area of design, web publishing, GPS tracking, knowledge management, password management, and more.
+It lists applications and services that deliver high quality at low prices in the area of design, web publishing, knowledge management, password management, and more.
 Stay tuned!